ANIME REVIEW | "Made In Abyss" Embarks On a Beautifully Dark Adventure

 Calling Kevin Penkin’s soundtrack gorgeous still does it a disservice.
 The Australian native’s melodies send chills down any listener’s spine with the most ambient sounds with a fantastical spirit.
 Penkin takes any moment, light or dark, and has it become his canvas for the songs that are birthed into the scenes.
 Dare I say, it took my breath away at every moment it enticed my ears.
 On-par with the mood is its opening and ending themes performed by Tomita and Ise, with the former "Deep In Abyss” diving into the series’s more darker elements.
 Show closer "Tabi no Hidarite, Saihate no Migite”, which also features Izawa on vocals, is the complete opposite, playing more with the fun and positive aspects of going on a mysterious journey of discovery.

 Sentai Filmworks gives a show like Made In Abyss the proper extras it deserves.
-Alongside the usual trailers, clean openings & closings, and promos, there is also some fantastic behind-the-scenes features that dive into the making of this show.
+Alongside the usual trailers, clean openings & closings, and promos, there are also some fantastic behind-the-scenes features that dive into the making of this show.
 How the music of the series was created is fascinating, with both a strong behind-the-scenes aspect and interview with composer Penkin diving into the heart of its formation.
 The two-parter making-of feature is a playful showcase of how the world of the manga transitions into an animated format.
 An added bonus is a highlight reel from the anime's first episode premiere, with the voice cast taking questions in front of a live audience and sharing their thoughts on the series as a whole.

 Made In Abyss is many things.
 It’s funny, frightening, dramatic, heart-wrenching, and filled with as much hope as there is despair.
 Rarely does a television series — let alone an anime — go all in with every single emotion at full speed.
 And just when you think you are about to crash, it rescues you with a warm embrace.
 Like the perfect blend of Miyazaki's imagination with Hosoda’s humanity, Made In Abyss is a startling achievement that never dares worry about pushing the envelope too much.
 If anything, it sets the standard of what one can achieve in a fantasy adventure.